verlinked/covid19-app-scanner/README.md

 # COVID19-APP-SCANNER

-A device scanning for smartphones nearby having the Corona-Warn-App installed.
+Software and hardware specs for devices scanning for smartphones nearby having the Corona-Warn-App installed.